Close this Alert

 Engage in continuous professional learning to more effectively meet the needs of each learner | 100 % |

 The EPP continues to employ the ALACTE survey for employers of new teachers to collect teacher effectiveness data.
-Tuskegee’s School of Education First Year completer was rated above the Alabama statewide average in the “Effective Teacher” category on items 20 and in the “Teacher Leader” category on 12 items.
-Overall, Tuskegee completer was rated at or above the statewide average on 25 items (96%).
+Tuskegee’s School of Education First Year completer was rated above the Alabama statewide average in the “Teacher Leader” category on 4 items and in the “Effective Teacher” category on 18 items.
+The completer was also rated as an “Emerging Teacher” on 4 items.
+Overall, Tuskegee completer was rated at or above the statewide average on all 26 items.

 Our initial level programs use multiple measures to determine if our teacher candidates are ready for the profession.
-Our candidates must successfully complete:
+Our candidates must successfully complete the following:

 a.
 State approved checklist for their respective programs

-b.
-Licensure exams: one or more standardized tests (Praxis II content knowledge or Content subjects)
+c.
+Licensure exams: one or more standardized tests (Praxis II Content knowledge or Content subjects)

-c. edTPA that is required for all interns to pass.
+d. edTPA that is required for all interns to pass.
 It is also one of the graduation requirements.
-Passing score for Elementary education is 44; for all other subjects is 37.
+The passing score for Elementary education is 44; for all other subjects is 37.
+For more information on edTPA, visit the edTPA website.

 Table: edTPA passing score average (Elementary major only) |